 When he’s not working in the restaurants or busy developing new plans to grow the family business, Patrick enjoys taking time out for music, art, and dining out.

 Jonathan Kish leads the Queen Street Hospitality team with a background in management and finance, but with a passion for food and the legacy of Queen Street Hospitality.
 He graduated from Clemson University with a degree in international management and developed key skills while working with Northwestern Mutual.
-In late 2012, Jonathan moved back to South Carolina to assist his family with managing 82 Queen and the newly opened Lowcountry Bistro.
+In late 2012, Jonathan moved back to South Carolina to assist his family with managing 82 Queen.

-Since then, Jonathan has stepped up to become Chief Executive Officer of Queen Street Hospitality, managing all restaurants: 82 Queen, Lowcountry Bistro, Swig & Swine, and Ashley Lanes Tavern.
+Since then, Jonathan has stepped up to become Chief Executive Officer of Queen Street Hospitality, managing all restaurants: 82 Queen and Swig & Swine.
 A leader in Charleston’s hospitality industry, he brings the best culinary, beverage, and service talents to his restaurants to make each restaurant a unique destination with award-winning menus.

 His vision for the future is unparalleled as he takes the reigns from his father, Steve Kish.
 Steve opened 82 Queen, a historic Charleston culinary institution for 35 years, and helped curate the Lowcountry cuisine the world knows and loves today.
 Jonathan works diligently to represent and preserve this authentic fare and Southern hospitality, while eagerly breaking barriers to elevate Charleston’s culinary scene.